Companies and organizations, whether they are government or private are formed and run by several designations.

 - Use Advanced Modeling Tools.

-- Having an expert financial team behind him.
+- He has an expert financial team behind him.

 - Working well even under pressure.